msteinhoff/ansible-atlassian-confluence-application/README.md

     confluence_installation_jdbc_driver_jar_source_path: (empty)

-Optional path to a JDBC driver jar file that will be copied into the Confluence instance lib directory.
+Optional path to a JDBC driver jar file on the control machine that will be copied into the Confluence instance lib directory on the remote machine.

 ## Configuration variables